AustinAres2007/AustinAres2007/README.md

-- Check discord if you want to get in contact
+- Check discord if you want to get in contact with me
-- With me, at Austin Ares#0001
+- Austin Ares#0001